-With this licence mobile phones can be integrated into the communication system together with an Mitel Mobile Client Controller and Mitel Mobile Client.
+With this licence mobile phones can be integrated into the communication system together with an Mitel Mobile Client Controller, Mitel Mobile Client, and MiVoice Office Mobile Application client.
 The MMC Controller allows mobile users to move back and forth between the internal WLAN coverage and the mobile radio network without the call being interrupted.